 Dear Dot:

-We are at the White’s tonight to see the old kid for the last time before your claims on him become prior.
+the White’s tonight to see the old kid for the last time before your claims on

 Homer